-We all want our dogs to be well trained, and doggy training classes are a great way to teach them key skills and help them to socialise at the same time.
+We all want our dogs to be well trained.
+Puppy training classes are a great way to teach them key skills and help them to socialise at the same time.

 As well as learning key skills, training classes also allow your puppy to meet a variety of other dogs in a safe and controlled environment.
-It's also an opportunity for you to meet responsible dog owners in the local area, who could make for great walking companions - so, it's good for you and your pup!
+It’s also an opportunity for you to meet responsible dog owners in the local area.
+They could make for great walking companions – so, it’s good for you and your pup!

 So, The Key Points…